mokhan/comp-272/src/01/01b/README.md

 ## Errors and Warnings

-The design this program I used [cgreen](https://cgreen-devs.github.io/) to unit test the pseudo public functions of the Stack interface.
+For the design of this program I used [c-green](https://cgreen-devs.github.io/) to unit test the pseudo public functions of the Stack interface.

 The [`stack_test.c`](./stack_test.c) file includes unit tests to cover the following scenarios: